SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/troubleshooting.md

 To work around this, you need to delete the existing collector registration and register the collector again.
 To do this, you need to do two things:

-1. Delete local collector registration file in `~/.sumologic-otel-collector/` and wait 10 mins for collector to get offline.
+1. Delete local collector registration file in `~/.sumologic-otel-collector/` and wait for 10 mins for the collector to get offline.
 2. Remove the collector in Sumo Logic UI.
-   1. Log in to Sumo Logic.
+   1. Sign in to Sumo Logic platform.
-   1. Go to `Manage Data` - `OpenTelemetry Collection`.
+   1. Navigate to **Manage Data** > **Collection** > **OpenTelemetry Collection**.
    1. Find your collector.
-   1. Click `Delete` on the right-hand side of the collector.
+   1. Click **Delete** on the right-hand side of the collector.

 After that, the collector will register on next run.

-If you delete the collector in the UI but not delete the local registration file, the collector will fail to start - see [Collector fails to start when deleted from UI](#collector-fails-to-start-when-deleted-from-ui).
+The collector will fail to start, if you delete the collector in the UI and not deleted the local registration file.
+Refer to [Collector fails to start when deleted from UI](#collector-fails-to-start-when-deleted-from-ui).

 On the other hand, if you only delete the local registration file and do not delete the collector in the UI, a new collector will be created with current timestamp as a suffix, to prevent overwriting the existing collector.